How Laminil helped my laminitic horses

 Robin and Kurt gallop Dec.
 26, 2017 (Kurt, the white one, is barefoot, while Robin is in boots; both are bute free)

-I finally got to try Laminil cream on my horses’ laminitic feet beginning in June 2017, and the improvement is dramatic.
+I finally got to try Laminil cream on my horses’ laminitic feet beginning in June 2017, and the improvement was dramatic.

-Kurt has been plagued by laminitic abscesses since 2010, and his refined body has gotten quite lumpy in recent years, revealing his endocrine issues.
+Kurt had been plagued by laminitic abscesses since 2010, and his refined body had gotten quite lumpy in subsequent years, revealing his endocrine issues.

-Thanks to Laminil cream, both horses are now off bute.
-That alone feels like a miracle.
-The horses are standing all the time and moving around comfortably, even being playful.
+Thanks to Laminil cream, both horses stopped getting bute.
+That alone felt like a miracle.
+The horses were standing all the time and moving around comfortably, even being playful.

 In June 2017, prior to Laminil, they were on 1 to 1.5 grams of bute, primarily to ease pain in their back feet (boots don’t seem to fit the back feet well).
 Robin Hood (the bay) was uncomfortable even on that amount of bute.
-In most of his pre-Laminil video, he is lying down and looks miserable.
+In most of his pre-Laminil video, he was lying down and looking miserable.

 Pre-Laminil: Robin stays off his sore feet June 7, 2017